mdsoto/log_analysis_usb_aapg/Readme.md

 <h2>About this material</h2>

 This was the core material of the online course Basic Python for Log Analysis, given at the Universidad Simon Bolivar (USB) AAPG Student Chapter (Caracas, Venezuela), in January 2021.
-It was created and given by Manuel David Soto (MSc in Geology, University of Texas at Austin, USA), with organization of Ulises Berman (Student of Geophysical Eng, USB), President of the USB AAPG student chapter.
+The course was organization of Ulises Berman (Student of Geophysical Eng, USB), President of the USB AAPG student chapter.
 In the course participated 25 students and professionals from six countries; Argentina, Bolivia, Colombia, Peru, USA, and Venezuela, the organizer country.

 <h2>Objectives</h2>